deepakachu5114/tensor-manipulation-from-scratch/README.md

 The code is largely modular, utilises OOPs for parsing, testing, creating recipe instances, and is redable with docstrings and comments explaining the logic.
 * The primary optimization is caching the `RearrangeRecipe` via `functools.lru_cache` in `_prepare_rearrange_recipe`, dramatically speeding up repeated calls.
 This is inspired by original implementation's caching strategy.
+* Most transformations are done in a single step using NumPy's optimized functions, avoiding unnecessary intermediate copies.
+Most time is spent on the initial parsing and recipe preparation and caching, making sure we use as few NumPy operations as possible. **Dry runs tracing the operations are provided in the end**

 ## Unit Tests